uber/cadence/canary/README.md

 This will only start the workers.

 In production, it's recommended to monitor the result of this canary.
 You can use [the workflow success metric](https://github.com/uber/cadence/blob/9336ed963ca1b5e0df7206312aa5236433e04fd9/service/history/execution/context_util.go#L138) emitted by cadence history service `workflow_success`.
+To monitor all the canary test cases, use `workflowType` of `workflow.sanity`.

 Configurations
 ----------------------